realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   - Over use of inheritance, and deep inheritance hierarchies.
   - Lots of "Design Patterns" implementations to solve problems that should not exist in the first place.
   - Factories, Builders, AbstractFactoryFactories, AbstractFactoryBuilderFactory and other hacky "creational" patterns.

+#### Some Useful Design Choice Departures from Strict BOOP

+- Some constructors use code for validation and importing JSON and will throw exceptions when not valid.
+These are the exceptional case and not normal happy path.
+- Some constructors accept `null` values to indicate “use a default value here” but not used anywhere else in the App.
+All values passed around the Domain layer must be non-null.
+- I had to make `id` of objects public and mutable to work with Gson json importing, I don’t know a work around for it.
+- I had to do some type introspection and casting in the data layer and to handle type-safe UUID’s.

 ## Code Style